amandeepmittal/amanhimself.dev/content/posts/stash-changes-with-vscode.md

 canonicalUrl: 'https://amanhimself.dev/blog/stash-changes-with-vscode/'
 ---

+> Updated on March 12, 2024.

-`git stash` is a useful command that allows one to shelve current changes in a Git repository temporarily.
-This can be done without committing the changes anywhere, making it possible to return to them later.
+`git stash` is a useful command that temporarily stores current changes in a Git repository without committing them, making it possible to return to them later.

 ## Stash using VS Code